pouchdb-community/pouchdb-authentication/README.md

 This plugin uses vanilla CouchDB.
 The goal is to give you a lightweight authentication API that doesn't require anything fancy &ndash; no additional server daemons, no third-party providers, just straight-up Pouch and Couch.

-This is more of a reference implementation than an all-in-one solution.
+So this is more of a reference implementation than an all-in-one solution.
+If there's a feature missing that you need, you will probably need to write a custom server (see the [CouchDB Authentication recipes](#couchdb-authentication-recipes) section for details).

 Setup
 ---------